NirlStudio/eslang/README.md

-# Sugly-Lang
+# Espresso Language
-### A simple &amp; ugly script language, which is mostly inspired by Lisp, Python and JavaScript.
+### A simple &amp; expressive script language, which is mostly inspired by Lisp, Python and JavaScript.
 ```python
 print "Hello, world!";